visgl/luma.gl/docs/developer-guide/debugging.md

 And then restarting the application (e.g. via Command-R on MacOS),

-You can also enable spector when creating a device  by adding the `spector: true` option.
+You can also enable spector when creating a device  by adding the `debugSpectorJS: true` option.

 To display Spector.js stats when loaded.